 DivbyZero by Massimo Chieruzzi echoes the great paradox of Build vs. Buy as a seller for build and buy.
 Massimo presents his checklist manifesto alongside some great methods for calculating total costs.

 McKinsey in 2002 introduced the Portfolio of Initiatives.
-It was really something when it emerged and continues to deliver value-based on when you need to do research and development (build) and when you need to farm things out (outsource/SaaS).
+It was really something when it emerged.
+It continues to deliver value-based on when you need to do research and development (build) and when you need to farm things out (outsource/SaaS).

 It is so easy to get lost in the weeds of minutia and criteria that it becomes impossible to decide what is best.
 My own quest to find a better model led me serendipitously to something different and simple a few months back.
 How do I know?
 When your first response is, “I could have saved a ton of time and money and had better results had I known this earlier.”
 You know you are onto something good.